lan-nguyen91/initials-avatar-generator/README.md

 # initials-avatar-generator
-Avatar generator with initials.
+Generates avatars with initials (or random text).

-## getting start
+## Getting started
-make sure you have install `imagemagick`
+Install `imagemagick`

 ```
 brew install imagemagick
 ```

-then in your project
+then install this package through npm:

 ```
 npm install initials-avatar-generator --save

 ```

+How to use this code:

 ```javascript
 var AvatarGenerator = require('initials-avatar-generator').AvatarGenerator;